 Given the size of the state, Montana has a low density of historic bridges.
-Once noted for an unusually large collection of long-span lightweight pin-connected Pennsylvania through truss bridges, very few remain today due to demolition and neglect, but those that do are fine examples of a nationally rare truss type.
+Once noted for an unusually large collection of long-span lightweight pin-connected Pennsylvania through truss bridges, and some other pin-connected truss bridges of noteworthy design, very few remain today due to demolition and neglect, but those that do are fine examples of a nationally rare truss type.
 HistoricBridges.org coverage is currently limited to a few bridges in the western part of the state.

 Select a location to view a list of bridges.
 Locations shown in blue have listings.